KondayapalleMounika/AWS-static-website-hosting-on-S3/README.md

    1. Can keep track of deployed website with no maintanence.
    2. Always Virtually available until we delete the bucket.
-   3. Cost effective ( No server Costs)
+   3. Cost effective ( No server Costs).

 *How to host static website on AWS S3.*